darealshinji/UnityGames-for-debian/README.md

 **Important:**

-I always test the packages here before I push a new commit (I'm currently using Ubuntu 14.04).
+I always test the packages here before I push a new commit (I'm using Ubuntu).
 But I can never guarantee if a game's download resource will disappear or not.
 You should also keep in mind that closed-source software, especially if it hasn't been updated for ages, and programs that use certain embedded libraries are considered a potential security risk in Debian-based distributions.